PuruVJ/puruvjdev3/src/blog/react-theming-css-vars.md

 Finally, we return the `[theme, setTheme]` pair as it is, so we can use it just like we use `useState`.
 You could also return these as objects `{ theme, setTheme }` giving them explicit naming.

 This is it for this hook!!

+> Why didn't I just put the `localValue` and `systemTheme` variables inside the hook?
+The reason: If I put them in the hook, everytime the hooks is initialized in any component, or a component re-renders, this hooks will run again, and will fetch these values again from localstorage and media queries.
+These are pretty fast, but localstorage is blocking, and when used a lot, can introduce jank.
+So we initialize these 2 vars once in the lifetime of the app, because we need these only to get the initial value.

 And I got my TypeScript kin covered too 😉👇